polylang/polylang/readme.txt

 * Fix sanitization of translated options that may impact other strings #1571
 * Fix home link block not translated #1647
 * Fix a conflict with WooCommerce Price Based on Country #1638

-= 3.6.7 (2025-03-11) =

-* Pro: Security : Fix private content disclosure.
-* Fix links wrongly removed in notices #1627
-* Fix all categories assigned when the default category is missing #1617

-= 3.6.6 (2025-01-13) =

-* Pro: Fix character encoding in the autocomplete field in the block editor languages panel
-* Pro: Fix navigation language switcher block allowing a dropdown to hide the current language
-* Pro: Fix translation of Media and text block when the media is shown on right
-* Pro: Fix translation of the Cover block when fixed background is enabled
-* Fix redirect of translated attachment page when attachment pages are disabled #1605

-= 3.6.5 (2024-11-05) =

-* Add compatibility with WP 6.7
-* Pro: Prevent infinite loop when the locale fallbacks reference each other
-* Pro: Set canResegment attribute to no in XLIFF files
-* Fix empty notice displayed if the plugin upgrade notice is set but empty

-= 3.6.4 (2024-07-29) =

-* Pro: Fix infinite loop with WP 6.6 when the locale fallbacks include the main locale of a language
-* Pro: Prevent saving the main locale among the locale fallbacks of a language
-* Pro: Hide the characters consumption graph when the DeepL cost control is deactivated
-* Add Yoast SEO social title and social description to the strings translations
-* Fix incorrect page on front and page for posts translations when the option is saved with admin language filter active

-= 3.6.3 (2024-06-18) =

-* Pro: Fix locale fallback for translations loaded just in time (requires WP 6.6)
-* Allow to pass an array as context to icl_register_string() #1497
-* Fix admin bar search menu in WP 6.6 #1496
-* Fix a regression in the usage of the filter pll_flag #1489

-= 3.6.2 (2024-06-03) =

-* Pro: Fix XLIFF files not correctly imported when exported from older version than 3.6
-* Pro: Fix translated categories not assigned to translated post when using machine translation
-* Pro: Fix 'lang' param not applied for secondary queries during a REST request
-* Pro: Fix newlines for content edited in classic editor and translated with DeepL
-* Pro: Fix a conflict with the Stream plugin on multisite

-= 3.6.1 (2024-04-09) =

-* Pro: Fix ACF fields not shown after a post was translated with DeepL
-* Remove rewrite when registering the language taxonomy #1457
-* Fix search block not filtered when displayed as button only #1459
-* Fix current language not kept when using switch_to_blog() in multisite #1458

-= 3.6 (2024-03-18) =

-* Requires WP 6.2 as minimum version
-* Add compatibility with WP 6.5
-* Pro: Add DeepL machine translation for posts
-* Pro: Add export and import in XLIFF 2.0/2.1 formats
-* Pro: Improve translator comments in exported PO files
-* Pro: Allow to export JSON encoded post and term metas in XLIFF files
-* Pro: Allow to export block sub-attributes in XLIFF files
-* Pro: Add footer notes block to XLIFF files
-* Pro: Single files are now exported directly instead of inside a zip
-* Pro: Reworked the language switcher navigation block
-* Pro: Fix language switcher navigation block justification not aligned with core settings in overlay menu (requires WP 6.5)
-* Pro: Fix a race condition which could lead to display a notice to the wrong user
-* Pro: Fix a conflict with ACF when rewrite rules are flushed with WP-CLI on a multisite
-* Pro: Fix import of several metas with same sources but different translations
-* Add filter `pll_cookie_args` to filter the Polylang cookie arguments #1406
-* Fix wrong translated post types and taxononies after a `switch_to_blog()` #1415
-* Fix a minor performance issue for the page for posts #1412
-* Fix a JS errors after quick edit.
-Props @mcguffin #1435, #1444
-* Fix a possible warning in view-translations-post.php #1439

 See [changelog.txt](https://plugins.svn.wordpress.org/polylang/trunk/changelog.txt) for older changelog